 Part of the issue facing patients may be access to an experienced pancreatic cancer medical team, all of whom are up-to-date on the latest inroads being made in treatment.
 “As a surgeon, the most frustrating scenario is when a borderline resectable patient sees a surgeon who doesn’t do much pancreatic cancer surgery and is told surgery is not an option and is denied a potentially curative approach because the surgeon doesn’t want to take a chance or doesn’t have the skill,” he says.
 Chabot sees second-opinion patients from all over the world.

 “On the other end of the spectrum is a patient with complex locally advanced disease in which there is a lot of blood vessel involvement, and a patient is told surgery isn’t an option,” he adds.
 “Well, if given neoadjuvant treatment (treatment prior to surgery), such as chemotherapy and/or radiation, and with the right surgical team, surgery may indeed prove to be an option.”
-The goal of neoadjuvant treatment in these cases is to potentially shrink tumors, making them more amenable to surgery with negative margins—meaning no cancer cells have been left behind.
+The goal of neoadjuvant treatment in these cases is potentially to shrink tumors, making them more amenable to surgery with negative margins—meaning no cancer cells have been left behind.
 Although vascular involvement (a tumor encroaching or growing into the superior mesenteric or portal vein) was considered a contraindication to surgery, today these veins may be resected partially and reconstruction may be possible, depending on several factors.

 To be clear, there are patients for whom surgery is not appropriate.
 Those with metastatic disease will not benefit from surgery, and those with other major illnesses or poor performance status are not candidates.
 “Sometimes there are still tumors that we know we can’t get out,” Chabot says.
 “What is important is to be sure your tumor cannot be removed.”